 A study conducted by the Technical University of Munich(1) has shown that even the aroma of olive oil can aid in weight loss.
 A focus group showed higher levels of the satiety hormone serotonin in their blood and a lower daily caloric intake after consuming olive oil.

 Added Nutrients In Your Morning Brew

 Olive oil has significant nutritional value that includes monounsaturated fats.
-These healthy fats reduce inflammation, affect cancer genes, and have high heat resistance – you don’t need to worry about adding a tablespoon into your hot coffee.
+These healthy fats help reduce inflammation and lowers your risk of heart disease – you don’t need to feel bad about adding a tablespoon into your hot coffee!
 They also help balance your total cholesterol by lowering the LDL (bad) cholesterol and improving the HDL (good) cholesterol.

 A reasonable amount of vitamin E and K are also contained in olive oil.(2) Vitamin E works as an antioxidant and helps protect the cells from the damage caused by free radicals.
 Vitamin K is vital for keeping your bones healthy, normal blood clotting, and wound healing.

 How To Make Your Coffee with Olive Oil

 Adding olive oil in coffee is pretty straightforward.
 It sounds exactly as described.
 And if you are a seasoned Bulletproof Coffee ‘barista’, all you need to do is to substitute MCT oil with extra virgin olive oil.
 Now, the key step is knowing how much olive oil to add without compromising the taste of your morning coffee.

 - Start by brewing a cup of 8 oz (up to 12 oz if you wish) of black coffee as you normally would each morning, using your regular coffee beans.
 If you can, invest in good quality coffee beans.